-The rules for Alert Level 2 are now different, since the Delta variant of Covid-19 is more highly contagious.
-At Alert Level 2, as of 22 September, choirs of up to 100 members may rehearse, but scanning in at rehearsals is now mandatory, face coverings are encouraged and singers should space out by 1-2 metres.
+At Alert Level 2, choirs of up to 100 members may rehearse, but scanning in at rehearsals is now mandatory, face coverings are encouraged and singers should space out by at least 1 metre.

 The 100-person maximum applies per each defined, separated area within a venue, as long as intermingling in common spaces can be prevented.
 Therefore, a larger choir could potentially conduct sectional rehearsals simultaneously at the same venue if they are in self-contained, separated areas.